PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 one test-only wrapper-argument assumption, the focused gate passes `375 passed, 1 xfailed in 18.42s`, the 100-file branch-changed suite passes `1647 passed, 1 xfailed in 32.58s`, and targeted static validation passes.

+The post-SINet mixed-attention call now retains its unchanged dictionary as `_post_sinet_mix_attention_stats`.
+It remains unconsumed and observation-only;
+the indexed owner, layout-aware attention selection, and following distinct mixed-attention cleanup are unchanged.
+The focused gate passes `376 passed in 18.76s`, the 100-file branch-changed suite passes `1648 passed in 31.83s`, and targeted static validation passes.